 - Bonfires should be lit after the firework display unless positioned sufficiently far away to ensure stray sparks from the bonfire cannot fall into the firework area.

-- Don’t leave bonfires unattended.
-An adult should supervise it until it has burnt out.
+- Never leave bonfires unattended.
+We always suggest that an adult should supervise it until it has burnt out.
 If it has to be left, damp it down with water.

 - Keep a bucket of water or hosepipe nearby in case of emergency.

 - Make sure that the fire is out and surroundings are made safe before leaving.